zapati/image-converter/README.md

 ------------------
 ### Contact developer
-If you have any issue or question or suggestion, please submit it freely at https://github.sec.samsung.net/zapati-ahn/image-testpage/issues
+If you have any issue or question or suggestion, please submit it freely at https://github.com/zapati/webp-testpage
-Or email me to zapati.ahn@samsung.com